exiett/exiett/README.md

 ### Hi there! 👋

-- 🔭 I’m currently working with Cloud Security.
+- 🔭 I’m currently working with Network Security
-- 🌱 I’m currently learning Offensive Security.
+- 🌱 I’m currently learning low level networking.
-- 👯 I’m looking to collaborate on projects that involve Security in the Cloud Environment as well as useful tools.
+- 👯 I’m looking to collaborate on projects that involve Security in the Cloud Environment, firewalls, bots, scrapers as well as useful tools.
-- 💬 Ask me about Security, DevOps, DevSecOps and football!
+- 💬 Ask me about Security, Networks, DevSecOps and football!
 - 📫 How to reach me: See LinkedIn below.

 <div align="center">